 Analysis

-A repeated measure, two-way analysis of variance (ANOVA) will be performed to test the effect of grip and posture on upper and lower limb power, crank power and the CoM vertical displacement.
-Following this, we will test for an interaction effect.
-The pattern of CoM movement over crank cycle will also be presented.
+A repeated measure, two-way analysis of variance (ANOVA) will be performed to test for main and interaction effects of grip and posture on upper and lower limb power, crank power, and the range of CoM vertical displacement.
+The pattern of joint power and CoM movement over a crank cycle will also be presented.

 Research Study Timeline